jimthompson5802/datascience_containers/bin/README.md

 `server`: `jpynb` or `rstudio`

 ### Note:
-Depending on results of kubernetes testing, this method may get retired.
+Depending on results of kubernetes testing, the above commands may get retired.